LaurentRDC/iris-ued/docs/workflow.rst

     :scale: 50 %
     :align: center

 You'll be able to select a plug-in file which will be copied to the plug-in directory.
-The program will then restart.
+The plugin can be used immediately.
 Once a plug-in is installed, a new raw data format will appear.

 .. image:: images/load_raw.png